 There are a number of factors to consider when picking a domain name.
 And the first thing you should consider is why you are starting a site in the first place.
 Do you want to set up a social blog where making money online is just one of many goals?
 Are you setting up a site solely to generate revenue?
-Or Are you setting up a site to promote an off-line business?
+Or Are you setting up a site to promote an offline business?
 There are a lot of different and valid reasons to set up a site, but it’s important to know the purpose behind your site when you pick a domain name.

 With that in mind, here are some of the factors to consider when picking a domain name:

-Branding: If you are promoting an off line business, a domain name that matches the name of your company is critical.
+Branding: If you are promoting an offline business, a domain name that matches the name of your company is critical.
 But even if your business is entirely online, a memorable domain name can help you build reader loyalty and trust.
 This is the approach I took with the Dough Roller.
-Exactly how well I accomplished that goal I’ll leave to you, but the people I talk to say its catchy and memorable.
+Exactly how well I accomplished that goal I’ll leave to you, but the people I talk to say it’s catchy and memorable.
 That’s the goal if your focus is branding.

 Generic Domains: With a generic domain, you focus on what the site is about, rather than your own brand.
 For example, if it had been available, I could have named this site www.personalfinance.com or www.money.com.
 Those domain names were taken, but it gives you the idea of what a generic domain name is.

-Visual Appeal: You should also consider things like the length of the domain name (the shorter, the better) and use of hyphens (none is best).
+Visual Appeal: You should also consider things like the length of the domain name (the shorter, the better) and the use of hyphens (none is best).

 Top Level Domains: Does it matter if your site ends with .com, .net, .org, or some other TLD?
 Yes and no. Domain names with .com extensions are more valuable than other TLDs.
 It's as simple as that.
 In addition, most folks assume that a website is a .com, so they can have trouble finding your site if it ends with a different extension.
 I have no doubt that some have had trouble finding the Dough Roller because it ends in .net.
 I think that's why I get a handful of visitors each day who find the site through the search term the dough roller.

-Availability: So you have a great domain name in mind and want to know if it’s available.
+Availability: So you have a great domain name in mind and want to know if it's available.
 There are a million places on the net to find out if a domain name is available.
-I use www.hostingsesame.com.
-It’s easy to use and will give you alternative suggestions if the name is not available.
+I use Bluehost.
+It's easy to use and will give you alternative suggestions if the name is not available.
 You should expect to try a lot of domain names before you find one that you like and that is available.

 Hosting your site

 There are many hosting services to choose from.
 And if you ask five bloggers which is the best, you’ll get five different answers.
 I’ve used several hosting services over the past four years.
 Of these, BlueHost is my top pick.
-It’s inexpensive, reliable, and the telephone support is top notch.
+It’s inexpensive, reliable, and the telephone support is top-notch.
 It also happens to be the hosting service I started with back in 2007.